3DRaven/openapi-translator/README.md

 2. Lua scripts work in one common context as a set of visitors, just like in a regular parser
 3. By adding Lua Language server to vscode you will receive autocompletion and hints, working refactoring tools
 4. The example is written to generate models for java
+5. Supported references in OpenAPI spec, so you can split giant specs to parts

 # How it Works